daco-tech/elasticman/README.md

 By default, elasticman searches for the configuration file in a file called config.json in the .elasticsearch directory inside your home directory.

-You can override this path by passing -c or --config option (i.e.: elasticman -c ./clusterA.json ...).
+You can override this path by passing -c or --config option (i.e.: elasticman --config ./clusterA.json ...).

 ~/.elasticman/config.json file content example: